baobabtr33/D2GAN/readme.md

 ![image](https://user-images.githubusercontent.com/25279765/35868536-1d145ac0-0ba0-11e8-8a88-87783989490a.png)

-It uses two discriminator. one sees real data as real, however another one sees real data as fake.
+It uses two discriminator.
+One sees real data as real, however another one sees real data as fake.

 According to the paper, loss function is different from ordinary GAN.
 Therefore, I made custom loss function.
 It might be unstable(e.g. explode when training, converges into inf/-inf)